Streamlinelv/cartbounty/readme.txt

 If a user is logged in, the shopping cart will be instantly captured as soon as an item is added to the cart.
 After this, the cart will be instantly updated if it is altered or an item is removed from the cart.

 If the user completes the payment and receives a "Thank you" page, he is removed from the Checkout Field Capture table and the Checkout form fields will be cleared.

+You can enable Exit Intent popup to offer saving unregistered user's shopping cart for later since version 3.0.
+With the help of Exit Intent you can capture even more abandoned carts by displaying a message including an e-mail field that the customer can fill to save his shopping cart.
+You can even offer to send a discount code.
+The Exit Intent will be triggered as soon as the user tries to leave your shop with a filled shopping cart.
+Please note that the Exit Intent will only be showed to unregistered users once per hour after they have added an item to their shopping cart.

 Since I love to make things run smooth, in case if you Uninstall this plugin, it will automatically clean up after itself (delete abandoned carts data, table and options created by this plugin) leaving your project clean.